osg-htc/docs/docs/worker-node/install-cvmfs.md

 | `cvmfs` | CernVM-FS service account |

 The installation will also create a cvmfs group and default the cvmfs user to that group.
-In addition, if the fuse rpm is not for some reason already installed, installing cvmfs will also install fuse and that will create another group:
+In addition, if the fuse RPM is not already installed, installing cvmfs will also install fuse and that will create another group:

 | Group   | Comment                   | Group members |